 The Electronic Industries Alliance (EIA) Standard 198 defines the temperature coefficient of capacitance (TCC) of ceramic capacitors.
 Using these definitions, you will see MLCC Dielectrics designations like Y5V, X7R, and C0G.
 Each letter has a meaning.
-You can use the charts in Figure 1 ([and Figure 2) to decode these designations.
+You can use the charts below to decode these designations.

 Class I: C0G

 Sometimes referred to as NP0, C0G are considered ultra-stable.
 Using the chart to decode the “name”, we can see that the TCC for C0G is ± 30 ppm/°C over the rated temperature range.
 In other words, the capacitance of C0G will only vary slightly due to change in temperature.

 KEMET’s Commercial Grade-C0G capacitors are made using a unique formulation of Calcium Zirconate.
 This material is paraelectric, which provides its stability with applied DC voltage.

 Since the classification does not define the material set used, other manufacturers may use different formulations or different material sets entirely.

 Class II and III

 Class II and III dielectrics use a slightly different naming system from Class I.

 - The first letter represents the lower temperature.

 - The second digit represents the upper temperature.